gengstrand/clojure-news-feed/server/k8s/README.md

 curl -X POST -g "${FEED_URL}/outbound/search?keywords=kubernetes"
 ```

 Alternatively, you can also run the testMinikube.sh to perform the automated version of this test.
+This script runs the load test app in integration test mode so you will need to have built what is in the client/load project.

 ### Optional Kong Integration